BicoTeam/Bico-whitepaper/WHITEPAPER.md

 ## Economic and Financial Plan.
 Use of Funds

+Regarding the smart contract and the token distribution, 5 million BICO tokens will be created.
+From those 5 million, half will be retained and kept within the team as a reserve.
+The other half will be for sale in regulation during the ICO.
+A few days before the official crowdsale starts a Pre-Sale event will take place with BONUS tokens, where 10% of the available BICOs will be at half the price.

+The goal of this ICO is to raise 47200$.
 We want to be as transparent as we can, that's why we are disclosing the way we are going to be using the funds.
+Let us build from trust.
+Let us build for true transparency.
 This is obviously a piece of text in a website and you will have to trust us, but please do, we are genuinly trying to help :)

 | Expenses             		| People | Man Hours | € / hours | Total |
 |-------------------------|--------|-----------|-----------|-------|